isabella232/adobeio-codelabs-event-runtime-action-webhook/lessons/lesson1.md

 ![console-event](assets/console-event-3.png)

 ### Create Event Consumer
-We will use the `generic` project firefly template to modify the code to create event consumer
+We will use the `generic` project firefly template to modify the code to create event consumer, I will name the action to `consume-event`, after deploy the event you will be able to set up an event registration runtime actions you deployed.

 Note: here is one simple sample code that you could refer to test the webhook feature:
 ```
 function main(params) {